 Footwear fitting at Mountainfeet

-Here at Mountainfeet in Marsden we take a pride in our customer service and in particular our footwear fitting.
-It's becoming increasingly hard to get the right kind of attention needed when purchasing walking, climbing and running footwear and we are aiming to help reverse that trend and give a service that we know the superstores can't offer.
-We have years of footwear fitting experience and just as importantly, have studied foot health, biomechanics and podiatry so that we have an understanding of the complex issues that allow us to provide individual customers with the correct footwear solution for their varied foot types and lifestyles.
+Here at Mountainfeet in Marsden the owner, Si Taylor, takes a pride in customer service and in particular footwear fitting.
+It's becoming increasingly hard to get the right kind of attention needed when purchasing walking, climbing and running footwear and he has aimed to help reverse that trend and give a service that he know the superstores can't offer.
+Si has years of footwear fitting experience and just as importantly, has studied foot health and biomechanics so that he has an understanding of the complex issues that allows him to provide individual customers with the correct footwear solution for their varied foot types and lifestyles.

-We find that people are still being sold footwear by shops who operate much as they have done for the last twenty or thirty years and haven't evolved in expertise or knowledge.
-Surely, a customer buying technical footwear deserves to be served by staff who know as much about lower limb anatomy and biomechanics as they do about their footwear?
-We feel that way for sure and offer expertise based on experience, podiatric study and knowledge of the sports we sell footwear for.
+People are still being sold footwear by shops who operate much as they have done for the last twenty or thirty years and haven't evolved in expertise or knowledge.
+Surely, a customer buying technical footwear deserves to be served someone who knows as much about lower limb anatomy and biomechanics as they do about footwear?
+Si feels that way for sure and offers expertise based on experience, medical study and knowledge of the sports Mountainfeet sell footwear for.

 The noble art of footwear fitting...